wmeimg2005/dreamtime/README.md

 ## Source Code

 This technology was going to arrive sooner or later and we want to keep it open and free for everyone.
-Help us in our goal of developing more applications with this technology and bringing it to every possible taste.
+Help us in our goal of developing more applications with this technology.

 - [GitHub](https://github.com/private-dreamnet/dreamtime)
 - [NotABug](https://notabug.org/DreamNet/DreamTime)